Research degree areas

-To find out more about opportunities to study for a research degree at The Open University, choose the research area closest to your field of interest from the list on the right.
+To find out more about ALL opportunities to study for a research degree at The Open University, choose the research area closest to your field of interest from the list on this page.
 This will tell you about the department, its research priorities and philosophy, recent publications, the research environment and facilities available.

 Within each research area is a list of topics – click on these links to find out more about specific areas of research, current and prospective projects, entry requirements and available supervisors.